buildfarm/buildfarm/_site/docs/metrics/metrics.md

 Counter for number of CAS misses from worker-worker

+**queue_failure**

+Counter for number of operations that failed to queue

 **requeue_failure**

-Counterfor number of operations that failed to requeue
+Counter for number of operations that failed to requeue

 **dispatched_operations_size**